Propagated Error & Combining Measurements

 \[\frac{dF}{F} = \frac{dG}{G} + \frac{dm_1}{m_1} + \frac{dm_2}{m_2} - 2\frac{dr}{r}\]

-Much easier than applying the quotient rule to the original formula!
+This is considerably simpler than applying the quotient rule to the original formula.

 A significant figure (sig fig) is a digit in a number that carries real meaning about the precision of a measurement.